flox/flox/doc/release-notes/rl-0.1.1.md

 - added support for `flox generations --json`
 - improved package name resolution in the output of `flox list`
 - fixed `flox search --json`
-- ported multiple functions from bash MVP to rust rewite
+- ported multiple functions from bash MVP to rust rewrite
 - updated channel subscriptions to span multiple machines
 - the parsing of gh subcommand args has been fixed
 - updated flox/flox/README